Walter Scott Emerging Markets (MAQ0651AU) Report & Performance

 How has the investment product performed recently?

-The recent investment performance of the investment product shows that the Walter Scott Emerging Markets has returned 2.63% in the last month.
-The previous three years have returned -1% annualised and 10.64% each year since inception, which is when the Walter Scott Emerging Markets first started.
+The recent investment performance of the investment product shows that the Walter Scott Emerging Markets has returned 3.96% in the last month.
+The previous three years have returned -1.33% annualised and 10.63% each year since inception, which is when the Walter Scott Emerging Markets first started.

 How is risk measured in this investment product?

 There are many ways that the risk of an investment product can be measured, and each measurement provides a different insight into the risk present.
 They can be used on their own or together to perform a risk assessment before investing, but when comparing investments, it is common to compare like for like risk measurements to determine which investment holds the most risk.
-Since Walter Scott Emerging Markets first started, the Sharpe ratio is 0.34 with an annualised volatility of 10.64%.
-The maximum drawdown of the investment product in the last 12 months is -8.98% and -25.16% since inception.
+Since Walter Scott Emerging Markets first started, the Sharpe ratio is NA with an annualised volatility of 10.63%.
+The maximum drawdown of the investment product in the last 12 months is -5.3% and -25.16% since inception.
 The maximum drawdown is defined as the high-to-low decline of an investment during a particular time period.

 What is the relative performance of the investment product?

 Relative performance is what an asset achieves over a period of time compared to similar investments or its peers.
 Relative return is a measure of the asset's performance compared to the return to the other investment.
-The Walter Scott Emerging Markets has a 12-month excess return when compared to the Foreign Equity - Emerging Markets Index of -2.78% and -0.2% since inception.
+The Walter Scott Emerging Markets has a 12-month excess return when compared to the Foreign Equity - Emerging Markets Index of -7.77% and -1.05% since inception.

 Does the investment product produce Alpha over its Peers?